lamthuyvo/advanced-coding-cuny2016/README.md

 **Craft:  **Check yourself before your wreck yourself — what to look for before you deploy (slides)

 **Tech**: Test your first drafts on multiple browsers using what you learned in class

+**Homework (Assignment 2):**

+* The final version of your second assignment must be filed in this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe7vd4AuMFA-SJSWWwBFHl3ETkGtUh046besWyHQdL-9gH7RA/viewform) by noon the day of next class (October 11, 2016).

 ### **Lesson 8 (October 14, 2016)**